 International School Leadership

 The Master of Science in Education with a major in International School Leadership is for educators in international schools who want to assume leadership positions in those schools.
 It is designed in partnership with the Association for the Advancement of International Education (AAIE) and PLS 3rd Learning.
 The program develops the leadership, instructional, and management skills needed to be an international school leader.
-The degree includes 12 courses (36 credit hours) all offered online.
-Students will be paired with a program mentor who is an experienced education professional who has worked extensively in international schools.
+The degree includes 10 courses (30 credit hours) all offered online.

 - EDIL 5001 Vision and Mission to Guide International Schools (3 credits)